jlc248/satellite-resources/docs/source/Low-Earth-orbit.rst

     :width: 400
     :alt: JPSS constellation cartoon

 The bubble chart below lists the different products from JPSS instruments.
 SDRs are Level-1b reprocessed Sensor Data Records.
 The SDRs are used as input to produce numerous Environmental Data Record (EDRs), which can be considered "Level-2" products.
 Most users shouldn't ever have to look at Raw Data Records (RDRs), which are the raw Level-1 data.
+The figure is courtesy of Amy Huff and Rebekah Esmaili (see `https://github.com/jpss-nodd/python-scripts <https://github.com/jpss-nodd/python-scripts>`_).

 .. image:: ../_static/images/JPSS_Products_Bubble_Chart.jpg
     :width: 500